 Project backgrounds are provided below:

-Kirkland Pump Station & Sewer Upgrade: IN PROGRESS
+Kirkland Pump Station & Sewer Upgrade: COMPLETE MAY 2014

-The King County Wastewater Treatment Division is upgrading its 40-year old pump station at the corner of 3rd Street at Park Lane.
+On May 13, 2014, the King County Wastewater Treatment Division will celebrate the completion of upgrading its 40-year old pump station at the corner of 3rd Street at Park Lane.
 These upgrades will increase capacity, ensure safe and reliable operations and to meet current seismic, noise, and odor control standards.
 The upgrade included the construction of a new pipeline along Kirkland Avenue to the railroad right-of-way near 8th Street.
 Construction was timed around the completion of the new Kirkland Transit Center.
 Park Lane (Main Street to 3rd Street) remains closed during this construction period which is expected to end by early 2014.
 For project and contact information,go to the Kirkland Pump Station and Sewer Upgrade Project webpage.

 Transit Center Redevelopment: COMPLETED FEBRUARY 2011